apache/maven-site/src/site/markdown/maven-logging.md

 to stdout.

 We have reached the decision that [SLF4J][1] is the best option for a logging API.
-SLF4J has reached a certain level of Ubiquity and while SLF4J may not be perfect, it's the de facto standard and it's pointless to try and remake another one.
+SLF4J has reached a certain level of ubiquity and while SLF4J may not be perfect, it\'s the de facto standard and it\'s pointless to try and remake another one.
 SLF4J is used by many prominent Java OSS projects including 15 Apache projects already.

 There are many implementations to choose from, including [Logback][4] and [Log4j2][3].